pepvallbe/FrameworksModelingCognition/README.md

 Modeling Cognition and Decisions in Institutional Environments
 ====================================

-Replication materials for the book "Frameworks for Modeling Cognition and Decisions in Institutional Environments.
-A Data-driven Approach"
+Replication materials for the book:

+Joan-Josep Vallbé (2015): <i>Frameworks for Modeling Cognition and Decisions in Institutional Environments.
+A Data-driven Approach<i>.
+Springer-Verlag.

 Contents: